chili-publish/grafx-documentation/docs/GraFx_studio/concept/animation.md

 Set the Tween type (how the movement is calculated).
 Tweening, is how the movement between start and end point is calculated.

-This website describes perfectly what several Tween types do.
+This website describes what several Ease types do.

 [See easing types for more info](https://easings.net/){target="_blank"}

-!!!
-Note
-	Will need input here

 ### Outro

+Similar to the intro, you can set the 4 animation properties for the end of the animation.

 ### Length of the intro, outro & emphasis